-During the onboarding process, Shoobx will ask you about your past fundraising events, including convertible notes, SAFEs, and equity financings.
+During the onboarding process, the workflow will ask you about your past fundraising events, including convertible notes, SAFEs, and equity financings.

-If you have raised funds, you'll need to know the date of the fundraising and indicate which investment vehicle was used—equity financing, convertible note, SAFE, or KISS.
+If your company has raised funds, you'll need to know the date of the closing and indicate which investment vehicle was used—equity financing, convertible note, SAFE, or KISS.

 - Four main types of investments